Pinnacle Mountain (Arkansas): Geology

 Pinnacle Mountain is not a volcano.
 Despite resembling a cinder cone (a small conical volcano), Pinnacle Mountain is composed of sedimentary rock, the Jackfork Sandstone.
 Named after Jackfork Mountain in Oklahoma, the Jackfork Sandstone is an exceptionally hard quartzitic sandstone; weathered surfaces are usually beige in color, while fresh surfaces tend to be much lighter.
-The Jackfork Sandstone can exhibit conchoidal fracturing, a defining characteristic of quartz, which, along with its great hardness, suggests the possibility of a meta-sandstone.
+The Jackfork Sandstone can exhibit conchoidal fracturing, a defining characteristic of quartz, which, along with its great hardness, suggests the possibility of a metasandstone.

 The sediment that eventually formed the Jackfork Sandstone was deposited in the ocean prior to the Ouachita Orogeny, the event that formed the Ouachita Mountains.
 During the early Pennsylvanian, slope collapse on the edge of the continental shelf emptied vast quantities of sand into a deep trough, which was slowly buried and transformed into sandstone.
 During the middle Pennsylvanian, the collision of two continents, Laurasia and Llanoria, resulted in uplift of the Ouachita Mountains, completing the assemblage of the supercontinent Pangea.
-The Ouachita Mountains have been above sea level undergoing erosion since the late Pennsylvanin, approximately 300 million years ago.
+The Ouachita Mountains have been above sea level undergoing erosion since the late Pennsylvanian, approximately 300 million years ago.
 Pinnacle Mountain is a remnant of the rock deep within this ancient mountain range.